The Minkowski $?(x)$ function, a class of singular measures, quasi-modular and mean-modular forms. I

 \section{Introduction}

 The relation between continued fractions and modular functions is and old and deep subject; see, for example, \cite{cais,duke, manin}.
-In this paper we provide yet another example of this relation of a very different sort\footnote{ This is a short version of the forthcoming manuscript.}.\\
+In this paper we provide yet another example of this relation of a very different sort.\\

 The Minkowski question mark function $?(x):[0,1]\mapsto[0,1]$ is defined by

 $x=[0,a_{1},a_{2},a_{3},\ldots]$ stands for a representation of $x$ by a regular continued fraction.
 In view of the current paper, note that the Minkowski question mark function can be defined also in terms of semi-regular continued fractions.
 These are given by